 Scholten & Baijings on their new sofa, textiles, and exhibition debuting at Salone del Mobile 2017

 This year, at Salone del Mobile in Milan, Herman Miller and Maharam present the exhibit “Chromatography: The Colour World of Scholten & Baijings” to launch the new ColourForm Sofa Group and shine a light on our partnership with the pair of Dutch designers.
-Partners in life and work, Stefan Scholten and Carole Baijings have spent decades perfecting a droll brand of minimalism, where pattern and texture, soft colors, and subtle geometry coalesce into surprising furniture, fabrics, and objects.
-In addition to ColourForm, the pair will also unveil a trio of new fabrics in multiple colorways.
-WHY recently sat down with the couple to get their views on comfort, creativity, and why it all starts with color.
+Partners in life and work, Stefan Scholten and Carole Baijings have spent decades perfecting a droll brand of minimalism, where pattern and texture, soft colours, and subtle geometry coalesce into surprising furniture, fabrics, and objects.
+In addition to ColourForm, the pair will also unveil a trio of new fabrics in multiple colourways.
+WHY recently sat down with the couple to get their views on comfort, creativity, and why it all starts with colour.

-Tell us about “Chromatography,” the exhibit of your work in the Herman Miller showroom running during Salone del Mobile.
+Tell us about “Chromatography”, the exhibit of your work in the Herman Miller showroom running during Salone del Mobile.

 Carole Baijings: The exhibit is a combination of our own handwriting and Herman Miller’s DNA.

 All the textiles we’ve done for Maharam are hanging from the ceiling, and beneath them are the elements of our new ColourForm Sofa Group with various displays devoted to our design process, including a film we made with Herman Miller.
 We think it’s important to show people the complexity behind the simplicity.
-We work like artists, almost, making our own colors and textiles.
-Color is always the starting point.
+We work like artists, almost, making our own colours and textiles.
+Colour is always the starting point.